WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-api.md

 #### Headers

-* `x-sdk-version` - The Web3Modal release version must be provided in a request headers.
+* `x-sdk-version` - The AppKit release version must be provided in a request headers.
 Otherwise the response will be an empty array.

 #### Path parameters